Swedish PM chooses party veteran Damberg as finance minister | Politics

 Swedish PM chooses party veteran Damberg as finance minister

-A long-time government minister, Damberg had been widely expected to take over the finance portfolio which Andersson herself held for many years in former Prime Minister Stefan Lofven's centre-left coalition government.
+A long-time government minister, Damberg had been widely expected to take over the finance portfolio held by Andersson herself for many years in former Prime Minister Stefan Lofven's centre-left coalition government.
 Damberg will be forced to implement a budget in part formulated by three opposition parties, including the anti-immigration Sweden Democrats, whose gains over the past decade lie at heart of Sweden's recent political turmoil.

 - Country: